 - 1/4 cup chopped fresh flat-leaf parsley

-Remove from the heat and stir in shredded turkey, frozen peas, chopped broccoli and parsley.
-Stir until the frozen broccoli and peas are combined and don't remain in large clumps.
+- Remove from the heat and stir in shredded turkey, frozen peas, chopped frozen broccoli, and parsley.
+Stir until the frozen broccoli and peas are combined and don’t remain in large clumps.

-Cut 3 slits into the top fo the puff pastry.
+- Cut 3 slits into the top of the puff pastry.
 Glaze the top with the beaten egg.